VadymTkyi/HW2/README.md

 Name: Vadym Tutetskyi
 Programming Language: Java
 IDE / Editor: IntelliJ IDEA
+(Update noticed that wrong acc making commits...apologies for that)

 Instead of hardcoding a data set for array manipulation decided to make user-friendly terminal based program that will demonstrate usage of